Don-Hamill/WebScraper/README.md

 # WebScraper

-Simple Web scraper that parses nature website using BeautifulSoup and stores articles as text files.
+Web scraper parses Nature website looking for html tags and saves the text between the tags as text files in the current working directory.